 - The population size threshold, above which the simple binomial method is used

 regardless of which calculation method has been selected; and

 - The desired precision of results (number of digits to be displayed after the decimal point).

-The results are displayed in terms of the null and alternate hypothesis:
+The results are displayed in terms of the null and alternate hypotheses, assuming a null